-You need to know that it may not be enough to just tell your family what your wishes are for your medical care.
-You can choose the kind of treatment you get and refuse any treatment that you do not want.
-If you have not already made a decision about your health care at the end of your life, now is the time to do so.
+It might not be enough to just tell your family what your wishes are for your medical care.
+You can choose the kind of treatment you get and refuse any treatment that you do not want, but only if you plan ahead.
+If you have not already made a decision about your care at the end of your life, now is the time to do so.

-An advance directive puts your decisions about future health care in writing.
-You can also use it to name a surrogate (a substitute, also called a proxy or agent) to act on your behalf when you cannot act for yourself.
-Advance directives are legal documents that clearly state your wishes about who will make your medical decisions and may even give specific details about how you would like to die.
-Your doctors will follow your advance directive if you become unable to express your desires as your illness progresses, but they must know about those wishes and have copies of your directive.
-Having an advanced directive helps take the burden off your family members and health care team.
+An advance directive puts your decisions about your future health care in writing.
+Advance directives are legal documents.
+One type of directive clearly states your wishes about who you want to make your medical decisions.
+Another type can give specific details about how you would like to die.
+Your doctors will generally follow your advance directive if you become unable to express your desires as your illness progresses, but only if they know about those wishes and have copies of your directive.
+Having an advanced directive helps take the burden off your family members and healthcare team.
 It also helps to ensure that you will get what you want up until the very end of your life.